Dishali-Sonmale/Assignment/README.md

 3. Sql server local db

 ##Steps to configure
-1. Fork this repository to your Github Account
+1. Clone this repository to your Github Account
 3. Make sure repository is public
 2. Clone to local syatem
 3. Open solution in Visual Studio